Blazemeter/HLSPlugin/README.md

 - Install the HLS plugin from the Plugins Manager
 - Create a Thread Group.
-- Add the HLS Sampler Add -> Sampler -> HLS Sampler
+- Add the HLS Sampler Add -> Sampler -> bzm - HLS Sampler

 ![](docs/HLSAddSampler.png)